AlgoMaster Logo

 1.1 Functional Requirements

-• Allow users to browse and search products with filters (category, price, brand, rating)
+• Allow users to browse and search products by name and category

 • Enable users to view product details (title, description, price, availability)